google/transit/gtfs/spec/en/reference.md

 Primary key (*)

+Used to describe fares that can vary based on the time of day, the day of the week, or a particular day in the year.
+Timeframes can be associated with fare products in `fare_leg_rules.txt`.

 |  Field Name | Type | Presence | Description |
 |  ------ | ------ | ------ | ------ |
 |  `timeframe_group_id` | ID | **Required** | Identifies a timeframe or set of timeframes. |